andy-davies/naked-table/README.md

 ```html
     <input type="text" id="searchinput"><button onclick="performSearch()">Search</button>
 ```

 ```javascript
     function performSearch() {
         nTable.search(document.getElementById('searchinput').value);
     }
 ```

 This means that the page and not the table is in control of all of the styling and interaction with the search.

 ## Applying Styles

-As with the search there are no assumptions made about styling of the table, no inline styles are added to the table and no CSS classes are added either.
+As with the search there are no assumptions made about the styling of the table, no inline styles are added to the table and no CSS classes are added either.
 However this does not mean that the table cannot be styled, you simply need to hang the styles off the 'id' that you used to define the table with.
 For example to make the table full width you can use:

 ```css
     #tableTest {